Udai637643/Expense_Tracker/README.md

 Udai Lal Regar
 LinkedIn | GitHub

-rust
+markdown
 Copy
 Edit

 ### Notes:
-- Replace the placeholders for screenshot links (`https://github.com/user-attachments/assets/expense-list.png`) with the actual URLs for the images you uploaded.
+1. **Replace the screenshot URLs** (`https://github.com/user-attachments/assets/expense-list.png`) with actual URLs where you have uploaded your screenshots.
-- Update the repository URL (`https://github.com/Udai637643/ExpenseTracker.git`) with your actual GitHub repository link.
+2. **Update the repository link** (`https://github.com/Udai637643/ExpenseTracker.git`) with your actual GitHub repository link.

+This should now be correctly formatted and aligned with your project.